retrcult/retrcult.github.io/_posts/2014-11-22-how-to-use-git.md

 {% endhighlight %}

 {% highlight bash %}
+git config --global credential.helper cache
+# Set git to use the credential memory cache
+git config --global credential.helper 'cache --timeout=3600'
+# Set the cache to timeout after 1 hour (setting is in seconds)
+{% endhighlight %}

+{% highlight bash %}
 $ git config color.ui true
 # Use colorful git output

 $ git config format.pretty oneline
 # Show log on just one line per commit
+{% endhighlight %}

+The complete configuration is visible using `git config -l`, and the `git-config` man page explains the meaning of each option.

+{% highlight bash %}
+$ man git-config
+# or
+$ git help config
 {% endhighlight %}

 ### Troubleshooting